rackerlabs/docs-offerings/docs/api-reference/methods/get-offerings.rst

 .. code::

-    GET /offerings
+    GET /v2/offerings

 Lists Rackspace offerings.

-This operation returns all of the Rackspace offerings that are available in the product catalog.
+This operation retrieves all of the Rackspace offerings that are available in the product catalog.

 Request